 * Major revisions of programs may be interpreted as new programs.
 According to CCGS, a graduate program is new when more than 50% of the curriculum changes.
 Consultation with the Associate Dean of Graduate College and the Interim Associate Provost for Institutional Research and Effectiveness is highly recommended at the early stages of significant program revision.

+*Please ensure the proposal is saved with the date and program code in the name of the document (e.g., BS6417CustomerService_112119).

 Summary Statement